Iodotropheus sprengerae

 Iodotropheus sprengerae, the rusty cichlid, lavender mbuna or lavender cichlid, is a species of cichlid endemic to the Boadzulu and Chinyankwazi Islands and Chinyamwezi Island regions of Lake Malawi.
 It prefers a temperature range of 24-26 °C.

 Rusty cichlids are elongate fish that can grow up to 10.8 cm SL.
 Juveniles and females are rusty brown color, while mature males have lavender purple hue.

 Rusty cichlids are mouthbrooders.
 Females hold their fertilized eggs and fry, in their mouth for a few weeks before releasing the fry.

 Rusty cichlids are endemic to Lake Malawi where it is apparently restricted to islands and reefs in the southeastern arm of the lake.
 The restricted distribution and the effects of the aquarium trade and increased sedimentation on this fish are unknown.
-The IUCN list tis species as Near Threatened.
+The IUCN list this species as Near Threatened.

 This species is named in honour of Kappy Sprenger, an aquarist, author and artist from Los Gatos, California, whose efforts to have this fish correctly identified led to the realisation that this was an undescribed species.